vinaymavi/twitter-poc/README.md

 ### Setup

-1. Download the repository:
+1. Download the zipfile and extract it in your local machine:
     ```sh
-    Downlaod zip file and extract it in your local machine
     cd twitter-poc
     ```